Lady-Binary/EasyLoU/COMMANDS.md

 FindPanel will search for all the panels whose Name contains the given string.

+### Example

+  - FindPanel("Tracking") *result is stored in FINDPANELID*

 ## ClickButton

 Parameters:
 - PanelName: a string.
 - ButtonName: a string.

 Trigger a click event on the button having the name specified and contained in the specified panel.
+Mouse over the button needed, and the ButtonName will be stored in the MOUSEOVERUINAME variable

+### Example

+  - FindPanel("Tracking")
+  - ClickButton(FINDPANELID, "0")

 ## SetInput